chizzletaz/BakeAndBinge/Testing.md

 ### General users:
 **1. As a user, I want to be able to use the website on different screen sizes.**
-- This website is designed to be responsive, so the users can play on a mobile device, a tablet or a desktop for different view screens.
+- This website is designed to be responsive, so the users can use this website on a mobile device, a tablet or a desktop for different view screens.
 - When the size of the window is changed, the content adapts responsively.

 **2. As a user, I want to search recipes by keyword(s), so I can find recipes more purposefully.**